 - (A) The date that is 2 years after the date of enactment of this Act, or

 - (B) The date that is 180 days after the date on which the claim is denied under section 2675 of title 28 United States Code.

 Thousands of victims of severely contaminated water live at Camp Lejeune or in nearby Jacksonville, NC.
 However, many now live here in California in Los Angeles, Fresno, San Diego or other areas around California.
 Others are across the world.
 Tragically, others have died from conditions caused by the toxic water at the base.
-The window for filing a CLJA claim begins closing as soon as President Biden signs off on the Act.
+The window for filing a CLJA claim began as soon as President Biden signed off on the Act.
 The deadline now extends to August 10, 2024.

 If you or a family member falls within the qualifying criteria for bringing a CLJA action, contact us at Maison Law for a free consultation and case review.